fxdemolisher/newscats/README.md

 1. Add FlowType and lint config
 1. Revisit pinch-to-zoom implementation (try react-native-photo-view)
 1. [BLOCKED] Revisit navigation horizontal gesture limit (swipe to dismiss)

+## Optional components

+### Fabric/Crashlytics

+Both the iOS and Android native codebases support Fabric.
+To enable it, specify the FABRIC_API_KEY and FABRIC_BUILD_SECRET vars in a file called 'env' in the root of the project.
+See [env.sample](https://github.com/fxdemolisher/newscats/blob/master/env.sample) to see how it is done.
+If you're contributing to this repo, please do not check in your 'env' file.